A Simple Instruction Guide for How to Clean Pavers

 Step #1: Choose a Cleaning Method

 To begin, you should power wash your patio annually.
-You may need to purchase a basic cleaning solution for your pavers, or according to Viking Pavers, you can simply create a homemade water and white vinegar solution to remove stubborn dirt and stains — we’ll have more on this later.
-Be sure you test this solution on a small area before you clean the whole patio.
-This way you know that the solution won't discolor the entire surface.
+You may need to purchase a basic cleaning solution for your pavers, or you can simply create a homemade water and white vinegar solution to remove stubborn dirt and stains.

-Using a pressure washer to clean your pavers helps remove any tough stains and breakdown all buildups.
+- Pressure Washing: Using a pressure washer to clean your pavers helps remove any tough stains and breakdown all buildups.
 Believe it or not, grass, leaves, dust, debris, and spills leave marks on your patio over time.
-But how do you know where to start?

-You can use everyday dish soap to clean your pavers.
-Add some soap in a bowl and add water.
-Then start lightly scrubbing the dirty spots with a rag or sponge.
+- Dish Soap: Add some soap and water in a bowl, then start lightly scrubbing the dirty spots with a rag or sponge.

-Our cleaning professionals recommend using Simple Green as a great cleaning soap for patio paver stones.
-It does not have any harsh chemicals to discolor or ruin your stones, and easily cuts through dirt and stains.
+- Simple Green: It does not have any harsh chemicals to discolor or ruin your stones, and easily cuts through dirt and stains.

-A more natural way to touch-up your paver stones is to use a mixture of water and white vinegar.
-You have to use white vinegar because dark vinegar could stain.
+- White Vinegar and Water: A more natural way to touch-up your paver stones is to use a mixture of water and white vinegar.
 Let the vinegar mixture sit on the pavers for about an hour before using soap and water to scrub away any stains.

 Step #2: Removing Weeds

-You don't want weeds to ruin your newly-cleaned pavers.
 Weeds grow between the seams and are more than eyesores; they can also weaken these seams.
 Use an anti-weed agent to solve this problem, or mix together a DIY solution like this one from HGTV.
-Additionally, powdered herbicides are easy to sprinkle along the seams to combat those nuisance weeds.
-Lastly, be sure you remove any weeds you see by hand.

 Step #3: Sealing Pavers